SEO Automation with AI: Tools, Agents & Strategies 2026

 For Technical SEO Automation:

-- Maximum 3 automated changes per day (prevents a bug from destroying your site)
+- Maximum 3 automated changes per day (prevents a bug from breaking your site)

 - Staging tests before production deployment